 Recent research claims that 1 in 5 people work in jobs that they are poorly suited to.
-Despite having the skills and knowledge to physically do the job, the fact remains that people find themselves working in positions that they have no passion for.
-They endure however because they feel they have no other options.
+Despite having the skills and knowledge to physically do the job, many people find themselves working in positions they have no passion for.
+They endure however because they feel there is no other option.
 But why would anyone do that?

 There are a number of reasons.
-Firstly, we want to know that we can make a contribution.
-I remember hearing about a work crew who were given instructions one particular day to dig a hole, only to be instructed to fill it in again the following day.
-They worked hard, achieved their daily objectives, and earned their wages.
-But they had also made no contribution to anything.
-Other than the workers who received their wages, no one benefited from their efforts.
+Firstly, we want to be able to contribute.
+I remember hearing about a work crew told to dig a hole one particular day, only to be told to fill it in again the following day.
+The team worked hard.
+They achieved their daily objectives, and earned their wages.
+But they contributed nothing.
+Other than those who received wages, no one benefited from their efforts.
 They produced nothing of any substance or value.

 Productivity typically brings a sense of self satisfaction and achievement.
 This is because we can see tangible or intangible outcomes for our efforts.
 Whether our contribution is direct or indirect doesn’t really matter, as long as we are part of something bigger and someone’s life is impacted in one way or another.